Relaxation dynamics in the (double) sine-Gordon model: An open-system viewpoint: Dynamics following dsG quenches

 \section{Dynamics following dsG quenches}

 We now turn to our results for the entanglement dynamics and energy transfer following quantum quenches.
 To simulate the time evolution, we apply the recently developed MSTHA \cite{2024PhRvB.109a4308S}, particularly suited to this problem.
 The method can be well controlled by analysing the convergence of the results by changing the truncation parameter.
 All presented results show minimal or no truncation effects and can be considered accurate up to $\sim 1\%$.
+The dimensions of truncated Hilbert space used in our calculations are shown in Table \ref{tab:dims}.
 As mentioned, we work in units $m_1 = 1$ and a finite volume, which we fix as $l = m_1L = 10$.
 As a result, we consider relatively short time scales $m_1 t\lesssim 10.$, where the finite size effects can be neglected.
+Moreover, since the relaxation times are generally expected to grow as $\beta$ is decreased, in the following, we set $\beta = \sqrt{\pi} \approx 1.7725$ and $\beta = 1.4191$ that correspond to relatively strong interactions.
 As it turns out, these time scales are sufficient to observe the effects of integrability breaking in all the studied quantities.

 In Fig. \ref{fig:en-inj}, the injected energy density is shown relative to the mass squared of the post-quench first breather $m_1^2(\alpha)$.
 As mentioned before, the quench scenario when the system is initiated in the free boson ground state corresponds to a much larger energy density than that of the quantum pendulum ground state with a difference of an order of magnitude.
 The latter is considered a very weak quench, with limited excess energy available to excite particles.
 Moreover, as the integrability breaking parameter $\alpha$ increases, the injected energy density increases only minimally for the case of the quantum pendulum ground state.
 At the same time, it even decreases in the case of the free boson ground state.
 As a result, the observed changes in the relaxation (presented later in this section) can not be attributed to the larger energy densities present and are a clear effect of the integrability breaking.